d12frosted/elpa-mirror/gnu/cape-readme.txt

   bind the Capfs created by the Capf transformers with `defalias' to a function symbol.

-  • `cape-interactive-capf': Create a Capf which can be called interactively.
+  • `cape-interactive-capf', `cape-interactive': Create a Capf which can be called interactively.
   • `cape-wrap-accept-all', `cape-capf-accept-all': Create a Capf which accepts every input as valid.
   • `cape-wrap-silent', `cape-capf-silent': Wrap a chatty Capf and